pletfix/docs/en/plugins.md

 <a name="downloading"></a>
 ### Downloading

-Like the Pletfix Application, a Pletfix plugin is also a [composer](https://getcomposer.org/) package.
+Like the Pletfix Application, a Pletfix plugin is also a [Composer](https://getcomposer.org/) package.
 So it can be installed the same way.

-As example, let's install the actual useless Pletfix `Hello` plugin as below:
+For example, let's install the actual useless Pletfix `Hello` plugin as below:

 1. We have not deployed our `Hello` plugin on [Packagist](https://packagist.org/), the Composers default package archive.
-   Therefore Composer cannon find the plugin if we not say where it is.
+   Therefore Composer cannot find the plugin if we don't say where it is.
 To do this, add this into your `composer.json`:

         "repositories": [
             {